Warburgia salutaris

 Flowers

-The small (up to 6-7mm in diameter) inconspicuous green or whitish Flowers (photo 38) are borne singly or in Cymes (broad, more or less flat-topped inflorescence with the central flower opening first), on short robust Pedicels (stalks of a single flower) in leaf axils (photo 38).
+The small (up to 6-7mm in diameter) inconspicuous yellowish or green Flowers (photo 38) are borne singly or in Cymes (broad, more or less flat-topped inflorescence with the central flower opening first).
+Each flower rests on a short robust Pedicels (stalk of a single flower) in leaf axils (photo 38).
 In this photo, young dark lenticels are visible.
 Flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Each flower has 3 persistent fleshy Sepals that are imbricate (having regularly arranged, overlapping edges, like roof tiles).
-There are 10 obovate (egg-shaped – with the narrower end at the base), gland-dotted and overlapping Petals in 2 rows of 5.
+Each flower has 3 persistent fleshy, coriaceous (leathery) Sepals that are imbricate (having regularly arranged, overlapping edges, like roof tiles) – photo 38 – top left.
+Mature sepals are free.
+There are 10 obovate (egg-shaped – with the narrower end at the base), gland-dotted and overlapping 10 Petals in 2 rows of 5.
+The outer petal whorl is larger and thicker with almost clear gland dots.
+The inner whorl of 5 petals is thinner textured and spathulate (the end is broad, and base is narrow).

-There are 10 Stamens whose Filaments are united forming a clear staminal tube (photo 838) that encloses the ovary and most of the style.
-Stamens are more or less the same length as the petals and are attached below the superior ovary to the Receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
-The 10 sessile Anthers are distinctly joined at the base and not exserted (sticking out) and have fleshy apical appendages on the upper part of the tube.
-Anthers undergo longitudinal extrorse (outwards) dehiscence.
-There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior one locular, elongated to oblong Ovary with 10-30 ovules.
-Above this is a single thick Style that is truncate (appearing as if cut off at the end – photo 38 – upper LHS).
+In the Androecium (the male element of the flower) the Stamens (male reproductive part of a flower) have up to 20 Filaments (the usually long slender stalks that supports each anther) that are united forming a clear staminal tube (photo 838) that is slightly shorter than petals.
+This tube encloses the ovary and most of the style.
+Stamens are attached below the superior ovary to the Receptacle (is that expanded tip of the flower stalk from which the floral parts develop).
+The exerted Anthers (where the pollen grains are formed) are sessile on the upper part of the staminal tube and distinctly joined at the base.
+Mature anthers have outwardly dehiscence (is the splitting, at maturity, along a built-in line of weakness in a plant structure in order to release its contents, and is common among fruits, anthers and sporangia.
+The Gynoecium is the female reproductive portion of a flower.
+In this plant it contains a single Pistil (composed of the Ovary, Style and Stigma).
+This plant has a superior one locular Ovary (with 1 ovule and 2-many ovules).
+Above this is a single thick short Style that is truncate (appearing as if cut off at the end – photo 38 – upper LHS).
+The style usually ends with a single 2-6 lobed stigma.
 It is almost enclosed within the staminal tube and has 5 stigmatic patches around the sides.
-The perianth should be removed before examining the male and female parts with a hand lens.
+The Perianth (a collective term for the calyx and corolla) should be removed before examining the male and female parts with a hand lens (photo 838).
 (Jan-Apr).
-Pollen grains are attractive under the microscope.

 Fruit

-The nearly spherical Fruit is a Berry, (pulpy, indehiscent fruit like a grape or tomato) which is up to 4cm wide and covered with glands.
+The nearly spherical Fruit is a Berry, (pulpy, indehiscent fruit like a grape or tomato) with a persistent calyx which is up to 4cm wide and covered with glands.
 The pericarp (ripened fruit wall) of the berry is coriaceous (leathery – photo 249).
 The fruit is initially green (photo 239), maturing into a distinctive rough leathery purple colour with a white bloom (photo 249).
-It contains the reniform (kidney-shaped) Seeds.
+It contains the reniform (kidney-shaped) Seeds (photo 242).
 These shiny seeds have an oily, fleshy endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
 (Oct-Jan).

 Distribution & Ecology

-This is a tropical species and trees located in evergreen forests, dry rocky hillsides and further north in wet forests.
-They occur in KwaZulu-Natal e.g. in coastal forests, Limpopo e.g. along the Blouberg (blue mountains), Soutpansberg mountains, and Mpumalanga e.g. along the Drakensberg escarpment.
-Beyond South Africa they occur in Eswatini (Swaziland), Malawi, Zambia, Zimbabwe e.g. in the Eastern Highlands, southern Mozambique and into tropical Africa.
+This is a tropical species, and trees are located in evergreen forests, dry rocky hillsides and further north in wet forests.
+They occur in KwaZulu-Natal e.g. in coastal forests, Limpopo e.g. along the Blouberg (blue mountains) Soutpansberg mountains, and Mpumalanga e.g. along the Drakensberg escarpment.
+Beyond South Africa they occur in Eswatini (Swaziland), Malawi, Zambia, Zimbabwe e.g. in the Eastern Highlands where it is now probably extinct.
+It also grows in southern Mozambique and into tropical Africa.
+Leaves are browsed by antelope, hippo, black rhino.
 To the north of South Africa, the remaining 3 species occur.
-The tree is drought resistant and has Coppice growth (In this case, when stems are cut or burned, it causes regrowth from the stump or roots.
+The tree is drought resistant and has Coppice growth (In this case, when stems are cut or burned, it causes regrowth from the stump or roots).
 The smell and taste of the leaves makes this plant easier to identify.

 Ethnobotany

 The Wood may be used as timber but is not very durable and tends to split when nailed.
 Heartwood is initially yellow to greenish and eventually darkens on exposure to air.
 The wood is oily and is not resistant to insect attack.
 The tree also possesses aromatic Oils and the glossy green Leaves are aromatic when crushed.
 They have a burning taste due to the presence of chemicals produced by plants as a protection against herbivores and against infection by microorganisms.
-Local herbalists use the peppery Bark to treat many ailments.
+The inner bark is reddish and bitter.
+Local herbalists use the peppery Bark to treat at least 12 ailments including coughs, colds and malaria.
 It has also been used against witchcraft.
-The inner bark is reddish and bitter.
-This tree is becoming rare, but steps are now being taken to save it.
-In order to save this tree, Sappi officially sponsored the Warburgia project.
-This involves growing of many trees in the Kruger National Park and passing some on to local communities – including Eswatini.
+The distinctive peppery aroma of its Leaves has resulted in its use as a condiment for food dishes and beverages.
+The dried Wood is used for firewood.
+Collectively this is why the problem is so great.
+The extent of debarking is substantial as is the bark is illegally sold in local markets.
+This tree is becoming endangered, but steps are now being taken to save it.
+In order to achieve this, SAPPI officially sponsored the Warburgia Project.
+This involves growing of many trees in the relative safety of Kruger National Park and passing some on to local communities – including Eswatini (Swaziland).
 Sappi has also provided funding for uniforms and bicycles to assist the rangers who safeguard the trees in the Kruger National Park.
 Trained dogs can help in the location of these plants.
 Fortunately, the tree is a fast grower.
-The intent is to persuade healers to use the leaves rather than bark.
+The intent is also to persuade healers to use the leaves rather than bark.
 The plant can be Grown from seeds but does best from spring cuttings.
 Seeds can be stored for a short time at 3 degrees Celsius (Centigrade).
 This plant makes a good shade tree and grows best in frost-free areas.
-Young plants need to be protected from frost.
+Young plants especially need to be protected from frost.

 References